 Monti, P., H. J. S. Fernando, M. Princevac, W. C. Chan, T. A. Kowalewski, and E. R. Pardyjak, 2002: Observations of flow and turbulence in the nocturnal boundary layer over a slope.
 J. Atmos.
 Sci., 59, 2513–2534.

 Figure 1.
-Topographic shading map of the Meteor Crater and its surroundings.
+Topographic map of the Meteor Crater and its surroundings.
 North is at the top of the figure.
-The crater is on the southwest sidewall of the Little Colorado River, which drains to the northwest.
+The crater is on the southwest side of the Little Colorado River drainage, which runs to the northwest.
 [Fig01_MC_topo_big.png] SEBASTIAN SAYS THAT THERE MIGHT BE A BETTER FIGURE

 Figure 2.
 Map of a) the crater’s location in the southwestern United States, b) the topography and measurement sites in the crater’s surroundings, and c) the topography and measurement sites in and near the crater, with north at the top of the figures.
 Sub-figures b) and c) are Universal Transverse Mercator zone 12S projections, with contour intervals at 20 m and 10 m, respectively.
 The dashed green line shows the location of the vertical dual-lidar cross-section.
 Dashed black lines in c) are roads.

 [THIS FIG COMBINES TWO SEPARATE SUB-FIGURES.
 OMIT RWP AND NE in b) AND TEXT LISTING INSRUMENTS IN b).
 OMIT MICROBAROGRAPHS FROM c). c) COMES FROM CAI PAPER.
-EXTEND DASHED GREEN LINE PAST BASE. ][map_all_color_v1.jpg, Fig01_map_all_color_v3.jpg]
+EXTEND DASHED GREEN LINE PAST BASE.
+COULD USE COLOR TO LABEL THE SITES IN B TO MAKE THEM MORE VISIBLE ][map_all_color_v1.jpg, Fig01_map_all_color_v3.jpg]

 Figure 3.
 Three-hourly rawinsonde vertical profiles of a) temperature and b) horizontal wind vectors from BASE (1695 m MSL) in the period from 1600 MST 19 October to 0700 MST 20 October 2013.
 [Bianca, 20131020_0000_1400_thetarsbaseffrsbaseddrsbase_3000_v3.png] [MOVE LEGEND.
-DAVE: ADD SBL/WIND SPEED BOUNDARY BY HAND]
+DAVE: ADD SBL/WIND SPEED BOUNDARY BY HAND] [change colors to more intuitive evolution, thin out arrows or show direction profile instead.
+Omit figure even?]

 Figure 4.
 Time series of 30-minute-mean net radiation R and turbulent sensible heat H fluxes at the FAR and NEAR sites on the plain and the FLR site on the crater floor.
-Data are plotted at the ending times of the 30-min periods.
 Local sunset times are 1742, 1742 and 1615 MST, respectively. [energybalance.eps]

 Figure 5.
-Time-height cross-sections of tethered balloon a) temperatures and b) horizontal winds (arrows) on the upwind plain at BASE.
+Time-height cross-sections of a) tethered balloon temperatures and b) horizontal winds (arrows) above the upwind plain at BASE.
 In a), the elevations of the south-southwest rim, the dividing streamline at NEAR and the SBL top at NEAR are shown as dash-dot, dashed and solid lines, respectively.
 Color contours in b) are downslope wind components along a 35° azimuth.
-Winds below 1930 m MSL are from tethered balloon ascents; winds above 1930 m are from lidar VAD scans, with every second wind vector plotted.
-Lines in b) indicate elevations of the south-southwest rim (dash-dot), the downslope speed maximum (solid black) and the 0 and 1 m s-1 downslope wind speed isotachs (red solid and red dashed lines, respectively). c) Maximum downslope wind component at BASE; mean downslope wind component in the flowing layer above the dividing streamline at NEAR and for a layer of equal depth at RIM; and mean downslope wind component in the 80-120 m AGL layer at BASE.
+Winds below 1930 m MSL are from tethered balloon ascents; winds above 1930 m are from lidar VAD scans at 15-min intervals.
+Lines in b) indicate elevations of the south-southwest rim (dash-dot), the downslope speed maximum (solid black) and the 0 and 1 m s-1 downslope (35° azimuth) wind speed isotachs (red solid and red dashed lines, respectively). c) Maximum downslope wind component at BASE; mean downslope wind component in the flowing layer above the dividing streamline at NEAR and for a layer of equal depth at RIM; and mean downslope wind component in the 80-120 m AGL layer at BASE.
 Named evolutionary phases are bounded by vertical dashed lines (see text). [upstream.eps]

+["theta" missing in color bar annotation